pmahnke/stmgrts/_posts/2007/2007-04-25-interview_jo_dunbar_of_botanica_medica_herbal_apot.md

 date: 2007-04-25 08:34:59
 image: "/assets/images/2007/jo_dunbar-thumb.jpg"
 excerpt: |

   _In December last year, Medical Herbalist, Jo Dunbar opened her second herbal apothecary.
 We visited the beautiful old-world apothecary in Crown Road to see what it is all about._

   *What made you choose St Margarets to set up your second apothecary?*

-    bq.
-I have been going out with Martin Herdman (proprietor of _The Herdman Family Carpet Shop_) for several years, so I have spent a lot of time in St Margarets.
-I opened my first herbal apothecary, in a tiny little road in Claygate, 4 years ago, and at the time, both Martin and his son Jacob said that it will never work there, and I should have opened in Crown Road.
-Well, fortunately the apothecary proved so popular that we have patients both locally and internationally.
-But there came a time when I started thinking of opening a second apothecary, and a large corner shop became available in Crown Road.
-Initially Martin spotted it as a second Botanica Medica, but after some thought decided to move the Carpet Shop over the road and completely renovate his shop to house <a href="https://stmargarets.london/directory/health_aNd_beauty/200704050227">Botanica Medica</a>

 ---

 <a href="/assets/images/2007/jo_dunbar.jpg"><img src="/assets/images/2007/jo_dunbar-thumb.jpg" width="112" height="150" alt="Jo Dunbar of Botanica Medica" class="photo right" /></a>

-*In December last year, Medical Herbalist, Jo Dunbar opened her second herbal apothecary.
-We visited the beautiful old-world apothecary in Crown Road to see what it is all about.*
+_In December last year, Medical Herbalist, Jo Dunbar opened her second herbal apothecary.
+We visited the beautiful old-world apothecary in Crown Road to see what it is all about._

 **What made you choose St Margarets to set up your second apothecary?**

-> I have been going out with Martin Herdman (proprietor of *The Herdman Family Carpet Shop*) for several years, so I have spent a lot of time in St Margarets.
+> I have been going out with Martin Herdman (proprietor of _The Herdman Family Carpet Shop_) for several years, so I have spent a lot of time in St Margarets.
 I opened my first herbal apothecary, in a tiny little road in Claygate, 4 years ago, and at the time, both Martin and his son Jacob said that it will never work there, and I should have opened in Crown Road.
 Well, fortunately the apothecary proved so popular that we have patients both locally and internationally.
 But there came a time when I started thinking of opening a second apothecary, and a large corner shop became available in Crown Road.
 Initially Martin spotted it as a second Botanica Medica, but after some thought decided to move the Carpet Shop over the road and completely renovate his shop to house [Botanica Medica](/directory/health_aNd_beauty/200704050227).

 **What gave you the idea to open a herbal apothecary?**

 > Again, it was Martin's idea.
 I was working in a clinic as most herbalists do, and he suggested I opened a shop.
 I thought it was the most preposterous idea I had ever heard, but at the same time I was doing a little part time work in a health food store, and was utterly horrified at the lack of knowledge that the staff had, and also how people would dangerously self-medicate.
 People think that just because herbs are natural, that they are safe, but to give you an example -- if someone is on Warfarin because they might have had a stroke, and decide to take Gingko to help their memory -- because both have the effect of thinning the blood, that person is in danger of a cerebral haemorrhage.
 So I decided to open a herbal apothecary to offer safe and effective herbal medicine as prescribed by a professional medical herbalist.

-**How does *Botanica Medica* differ from an ordinary health shop?**
+**How does _Botanica Medica_ differ from an ordinary health shop?**

-> All the staff at *Botanica Medica* are highly qualified medical herbalists with BSc or Msc degrees, and we emphasize treating people according to their individual needs, which means that every person who walks into *Botanica Medica* is given an individualized prescription by a qualified medical herbalist.
+> All the staff at _Botanica Medica_ are highly qualified medical herbalists with BSc or Msc degrees, and we emphasize treating people according to their individual needs, which means that every person who walks into _Botanica Medica_ is given an individualized prescription by a qualified medical herbalist.
 We take account of their past medical history and their current medication, and also keep a record of their herbal prescriptions for future reference.
 We offer a real alternative to mainstream medication in that if a person is suffering with a nasty cold and do not want to take anti-biotics -- we can offer an anti-viral immune tonic to exactly match their cold.
 The same goes for HRT -- we will make a herbal formula for each individual woman's experience of the menopause.

 **What have you enjoyed about having a shop?**